emcrisostomo/fswatch/README.md

   * A [wiki] page.
   * A man page.

-The official documentation is provided in Texinfo format, from which a manual in PDF format can be generated.
+`fswatch` official documentation is provided in Texinfo format.
 This is the most comprehensive source of information about `fswatch`.
 The man page, in particular, is a stub meant for quick reference from the command line and is not guaranteed to be kept up to date.

+By default, only Info and DVI formats are generated when `fswatch` is built, according to the default rules of the GNU Build Systems.
+However, a PDF manual typeset with TeX can be generated from the Texinfo sources by issuing this
+command:

+    $ make pdf

+Since typical users will not have a TeX distribution installed in their computers, the PDF manual will be hosted at [this address][manual].

 [wiki]: https://github.com/emcrisostomo/fswatch/wiki
+[manual]:

 Compatibility Issues with fswatch v.
 0.x
 --------------------------------------